 This course includes an introduction to relativity as well as atomic, molecular, and nuclear physics.

-[The description above pertains to PHYS 317 and PHYS 318 together.
-Topics in 317 include relativity, basic quantum, and atomic physics.]
+[This description above pertains to PHYS 317 and PHYS 318 together.
+Topics in 318 include molecular, solid state, nuclear, and particle physics, and cosmology.]

 3 credit hours